-A tree canopy is important to the citizens of Delaware.
+As you know, a tree canopy is important to the citizens of Delaware.
 Establishing and maintaining a tree canopy holds many community benefits.
 One of the main benefits relates to water.
 Trees work in tandem with streams and aquifers to clean our water, slow its runoff during storms, and provide many other benefits to our water table.
 In the past four years, the City of Delaware has experienced two extremes that relate to our dwindling tree canopy: flooding downtown in May 2020 and a water shortage in 2023.
 This is in addition to other community issues that could be mitigated by an improved tree canopy, including filtering pollution from the air.

 The proposed Chapter 1168 offers several positives for the tree canopy and tree preservation.
 Among those, it establishes periodic review of the urban tree canopy coverage, sets a minimum tree planting size, excludes invasive species, and encourages planting of native trees.
-It also re-expands the coverage of Chapter 1168 to all types of development zones; unless the City staff specifically asks, the Planning Commission and City Council will no longer need to create exceptions for tree removal in Planned Mixed Use developments.
 Thank you for this notable progress.